co1acraftalt/dind/README.md

 ---

-### What locations are available for my GitHub Codespaces?
+### What regions are available for my GitHub Codespaces?

-Below are the different locations available for your GitHub Codespaces:
+Below are the different regions available for your GitHub Codespaces:

 | Regions |
 | :-: |